AC Portal

 3-phase bone scan and WBC scan and sulfur colloid scan with SPECT or SPECT/CT shoulder May Be Appropriate ☢☢☢☢

-WBC scan and sulfur colloid scan shoulder May Be Appropriate (Disagreement) ☢☢☢☢
+WBC scan and sulfur colloid scan shoulder May Be Appropriate ☢☢☢☢

 Bone scan shoulder Usually Not Appropriate ☢☢☢